sergueik/selenium_java/jna_pdh/README.md

 ```
 ### Usage

-The easiest way to see a non zero value of the Processor Queue is to run the test in the underpowered VM.
+The easiest way to see a non-zero value of the Processor Queue is to run the test in the underpowered VM.

 ```sh
 mvn test